nodejs/next-10/VALUES_AND_PRIORITIZAION.md

 ## Values and priority level

-This is only a subset of the overall prioties, listing only those which are at the top of the priority list.
+This is only a subset of the overall priorities, listing only those which are at the top of the priority list.
 Anything on this list is very important for the project despite the relative priorities shown.